loda-lang/loda-programs/programs/README.md

 * [A132171](oeis/A132171.asm): 3^n repeated 3^n times.
 * [A132197](oeis/A132197.asm): 2^n-1 written 2^n-1 times.
 * [A132209](oeis/A132209.asm): a(0) = 0 and a(n) = 2*n^2 + 2*n - 1, for n>=1.
+* [A132226](oeis/A132226.asm): Placement sequence for the dense normalized fractal sequence A132224.
 * [A132270](oeis/A132270.asm): Floor((n^7-1)/(7*n^6)), which is the same as integers repeated 7 times.
 * [A132271](oeis/A132271.asm): Product{k>=0, 1+floor(n/10^k)}.
 * [A132292](oeis/A132292.asm): Integers repeated 8 times: a(n) = floor((n-1)/8).